 This bit is set to a "1" after a total power failure.
-This is a read only bit that is set by hardware (ISL1208 internally) when the device powers up after having lost all power to the device.
-The bit is set regardless of whether V{DD} or V{BAT} is applied first.
+This is a read only bit that is set by hardware (ISL1208 internally) when the device powers up after having lost all power to the device (both $V{DD}$ and $V{BAT}$ go to 0V).
+The bit is set regardless of whether $V{DD}$ or $V{BAT}$ is applied first.
 The loss of only one of the supplies does not set the RTCF bit to "1".
-The first valid write to the RTC section after a complete power failure resets the RTCF bit to "0" (writing one byte is sufficient).
+On power-up after a total power failure, all registers are set to their default states and the clock will not increment until at least one byte is written to the clock register.
+The first valid write to the RTCF bit to "0" (writing one byte is sufficient).